wp-plugins/bim-ba/readme.txt

 Additional instructions may be found here: http://www.andywar.net/wordpress-plugins/bim-ba/

+Since version 1.0.2 a very basic structural analisys module is available using the shortcode [steel_deck] in your posts and pages.
+Shortcode provides calculation of a steel deck given size, materials, profiles and design criterion.

 == Installation ==

 1. Download and unzip `bim-ba` folder, then upload it to the `/wp-content/plugins/` directory